Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Employers cannot require employees to refrain from disclosing their wages as a condition of employment.
 Employers also cannot require employees to sign waivers or other documents that prevent them from disclosing the amount of their wages.

 Employers can prohibit employees who have access to compensation information as part of their essential job functions from disclosing other employees' and applicants' wages to anyone who does not otherwise have access to this information.
-However, employees are permitted to make these disclosures in response to complaints, charges, or investigations, or in accordance with employers' legal duty to provide the information if doing so is part of their essential job functions.
+However, employees are permitted to make these disclosures in response to complaints, charges, or investigations, or in accordance with the employers' legal duty to provide the information if doing so is part of their essential job functions.
 These employees are otherwise protected by the wage disclosure provisions, including the protection against retaliation for disclosing their own wages.

 Salary History